Natural Dis-tinction Un-natural Selection: Concept and collection

 McQueen had become known for playing with the silhouette by cutting or structuring garments to produce unusual shapes, and he returned to these ideas in Natural Dis-tinction.
 The collection's more experimental designs exaggerated the wearer's body beyond natural human proportions, with cinched waists and padded shoulders and hips.
-Intricately folded fabric created coccoon dresses that surrounded the body.
+Intricately folded fabric created cocoon dresses that surrounded the body.
 Other short dresses had structured, rounded skirts resembling bell jars.